-Students are not allowed to copy answers, use "files", or allow your answers to be copied, by any other students (except of your lab partner).
+Students are not allowed to copy answers, use "files", or make your answers available to any other students (except of your lab partner).
 Any violation of the above standards will subject the offender to penalties allowed by the Purdue University.
 If you wonder whether a course of action violates this policy, simply ask in advance.
 Any attempt to forge data (e.g., copying data from previous semesters or from other students) or to forge your TA's initials will be penalized!